 (4) Installation has finished.
 Deselect "...restart my computer now." and click Finish to so that you can install other items and restart your computer later.

 Check Mail Utility (Under ATKACPI Utility)

-Installing Check Mail for Windows ME & 2000
+Installing Check Mail for Windows ME

-Installation is the same for Windows ME and 2000.
 Insert the support CD and click Check Mail Utility on the autorun menu to start the installation wizard.